vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 Summoning the Lord · 133

 Once Siva is fully present in the linga, the worshiper immediately acts to  keep him there.
 "He establishes him with the mudra of establishment,  makes him present with the mudra of presence, and restrains him with the  mudra of restraint He declares, 'Welcome to you, O Great God.'
 And he  imagines the reply of the lord, 'Greetings, my child'" {KKD pp. 103-4).
 The worshiper then humbly requests that Siva stay: " Ό Lord, protector of  all the worlds, please remain present in this linga until worship is completed,  out of your love (sampriti)'" (KKD p.
 104).
-Even after the elaborate invoca tory work he has performed, the Saiva worshiper still regards Siva's pres
+Even after the elaborate invoca tory work he has performed, the Śaiva worshiper still regards Siva's pres

 ence in the linga not as a matter of ritual compulsion, but as a manifestation  of benevolent disposition, of Siva's "love."
 He then offers Siva the ritually  prepared arghya water of hospitality, the first of many services he will per form for the manifest Lord before him